Ryanair, CEO are sued in U.S. over stock price, labor relations

-NEW YORK (Reuters) - Ryanair Holdings Plc (RYAAY.O) and longtime Chief Executive Michael O’Leary have been sued in New York by a shareholder that said Europe’s largest airline defrauded investors and inflated its share price by overstating its ability to manage labor relations and keep costs down.
+NEW YORK, Nov 7 (Reuters) - Ryanair Holdings Plc and longtime Chief Executive Michael O’Leary have been sued in New York by a shareholder that said Europe’s largest airline defrauded investors and inflated its share price by overstating its ability to manage labor relations and keep costs down.

 The complaint was filed on Tuesday night in the U.S. District Court in Manhattan by an Alabama pension fund, seeking class-action status and damages for investors in Ryanair’s American depositary shares from May 30, 2017 to Sept.
 28, 2018.